oroinc/documentation/user_guide/activities_comments.rst

 So, if an activity has been related to a user, you can:

-- View the activity details, i.e.:
+- View the activity details:

-  - Go to the View page of the record and open to the Record Activities section (or the User Tasks if you want to comment a task assigned to a user and click on the activity title, or
+  - Go to the View page of the record and open to the Record Activities section (or the User Tasks if you want to comment on a task assigned to a user and click on the activity title, or

   - Go to the activities grid and click the icon to get to the activity View page.

-- Click the :guilabel:`Add Comment`.
+- Click the :guilabel:`Add Comment` button.

-- Fill the text-box with the text of the comment.
+- Enter the comment into the the text-box.

-- Click the :guilabel:`Choose File` to add a file to the comments.
+- Click the :guilabel:`Choose File` button to add a file to the comments.

 - Click the :guilabel:`Add Comment` button to save the comment.